 Distance Credentialed Facilitator

-The DCF credential sets the standard in the evolving practice of distance facilitation, designating individuals who have completed the ReadyMinds Training Program and met the requirements set forth by the Center for Credentialing and Education, Inc. (CCE).
+The DCF credential sets the standard in the evolving practice of distance facilitation, designating individuals who have completed the ReadyMinds DCF Training Program and met the requirements set forth by the Center for Credentialing & Education, Inc. (CCE).
 Distance facilitation practice is recognized as a valid and valuable approach to helping clients and staff.

-Distance Credentialed Facilitators may serve as:
+Distance Credentialed Facilitators may serve as any of the following:

 - Career center staff